somesettylalithakumari/Real-Time-Collaborative-Drawing-Canvas/README.md

 ```bash
 npm start
 ```

-2️⃣ Open two or more tabs of client/index.html in Chrome or Firefox.  **line break**.
+2️⃣ Open two or more tabs of client/index.html in Chrome or Firefox.  . <br>
-3️⃣ Draw in one tab — lines will appear instantly in all tabs.
+3️⃣ Draw in one tab — lines will appear instantly in all tabs.<br>
-4️⃣ Move cursors — see colored live cursor indicators.
+4️⃣ Move cursors — see colored live cursor indicators.  <br>
-5️⃣ Try undo/redo, clear, and color change — all sync instantly across tabs.
+5️⃣ Try undo/redo, clear, and color change — all sync instantly across tabs.  <br>
-6️⃣ Optionally, test from two devices on the same Wi-Fi by connecting to your local IP.
+6️⃣ Optionally, test from two devices on the same Wi-Fi by connecting to your local IP.  <br>

 ---